LaardCommunity/LaardCommunity.github.io/abstracts/laard1abstract9.md

 <p>Eastern R&D Center, Ariel, Israel (1) - Department of Molecular Biology& Adelson School of Medicine, Ariel University, Israel (2) - Eberhard Karls University Tübingen, Germany (3) - ArchaeoBiomics, Department of Life Sciences and Systems Biology, University of Turin, Italy.
 (4) - Herodium Expedition, Hebrew University of Jerusalem, Israel (5)</p>

-<p><i>Part of a wider interdisciplinary study, we here introduce the archaeological context and focus on organic residue analysis results</i></p>

 <p>Located on the margins of the Judean desert along the Dead Sea rift, within an earthquake prone region, the site of Herodium combines well-defined archaeological evidence of an early Roman period winery, the Judean desert climate, and contexts sealed by ancient episodes of collapse attributed to earthquakes.
 Together, these features position the Herodium winery as an exceptional case study, providing the opportunity to systematically study well preserved organic remains of ancient winemaking.
 </p>